The details addressed on this page are:

 - a reasonably complete list of recorded examples of stamps with a complete date stamp.

-The 2d emerald stamp was used to pay
+The 2d emerald stamp was used to pay the 2d inter-colonial postage rate.

-It featured three members of the Victorian contingent which served in the Boer War campaign - an infantryman "on guard" with a mounted bayonet and two mounted troopers, each with rifles, scanning the Transvaal horizon (the rider on the right possibly using binoculars).
+* two mounted troopers, each with rifles, scanning the Transvaal horizon (the rider on the right possibly using binoculars).

 The Charity stamp was sold for 2/- (12 times the face value) to raise money for the Patriotic Fund.